telerik/reporting-docs/report-items/map/structure/overview.md

 ---
-title: Structure and Elements
+title: Overview
-page_title: Structure and Elements of the Map Report Item
+page_title: Structure and Elements Overview of the Map Report Item
 description: "Learn more about the visual structure and elements of the Telerik Reporting Map report item."
 slug: telerikreporting/designing-reports/report-structure/map/structure/overview
 tags: telerik, reporting, map, report, item, structure, elements, overview